o-biotech/public-web-docs/docs/drafts/esp32-tmp117-fridge-monitor.md

     - support
     - temperature
     - monitor
+    - tutorial
 hide_table_of_contents: true
 ---

 ## Arduino ESP32 Board with High Precision TMP117 Temperature Sensor Tutorial

-In this tutorial, we will be taking a generic ESP32 board, and
+In this tutorial, we will be taking a generic ESP32 board and the following items to create an IoT device to monitor temperature.
 ### Things you will need
 - [SparkFun Thing Plus - ESP32 WROOM Board](https://www.sparkfun.com/products/15663)
 - A [Qwiic Cable](https://www.sparkfun.com/products/14426) (Any length is fine for this tutorial)